Why monetize APIs?

 Challenge of selling APIs

-Selling to developers is hard, which complicates API monetization strategies.
-Even if your proposed economic buyer of your API solution is not part of engineering, APIs are deeply technical in nature and require extensive input from different engineering teams.
-As part of any procurement process, you’ll need to appeal to software architects, security engineers, legal teams, and product managers, each who can weigh in or veto a decision to purchase an API product.
+Even if your proposed economic buyer of your API solution is not part of engineering, APIs are deeply technical in nature and require extensive input from different engineering teams which can create a complex process for selling an API.
+As part of any procurement process, you’ll need to win over software architects, security engineers, legal teams, and product managers, each who can weigh in or veto a decision to purchase an API product.

 Land developers first

-Instead of trying to appeal to every stakeholder with a complex, top-down sales process, start by landing developers first with a self-serve onboarding experience.
+Instead of trying to win over every stakeholder with a complex, top-down sales process, start by landing developers first with a self-serve onboarding experience.
 This doesn’t mean you forego the sales team, but what you’re doing is getting developers to start seeing value in the API and advocate to their leadership team before they engage with your sales team.
 This process is commonly called developer-first adoption or product-led growth.
 Your goal is to get a developer to pay a token amount on a credit card such as $50/month.
-They should be able to do this quickly and in a self-service fashion.
+They should be able to do this quickly on their own time.
 Procurement is not involved for this stage so the subscription can simply be placed on a manager’s credit card.

 Sell through developers